kyle-patterson/azure-sdk/docs/policies/reviewprocess.md

 **What to bring (include the following in GitHub issue requesting for review):**
 * Links to the API Listings for each language reviewed
-  * Be sure to provide these at least **5 business days before** the intended review date so architects have time to review before the meeting
+  * Be sure to provide these at least **5 business days before** the intended review date so architects have time to review before the meeting.
 * Code samples for each champion scenario
 * Quickstart samples